strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 heroku git:remote -a your-heroku-app-name
 ```

-The local development environment is now set-up and configured to work with Heroku.
+The local development environment is now set up and configured to work with Heroku.

 ### Create a Heroku database